AXES-SDSS: comparison of SDSS galaxy groups with all-sky X-ray extended sources

 \section{Discussion}

-We find a sensitivity of X-ray scaling relations to the large-scale structure density.
-Our results can be explained from the viewpoint proposed by \cite{Manolopoulou2021} who has observed a similar change in the scaling relations, based on a lower density threshold, using Voids.
-The idea is that the development of cool cores in clusters is linked to the absence of recent mergers, which correlated with the density field.
-This explains a long-standing puzzle of the association of X-ray groups with the densest parts of the local web.
+We have established the sensitivity of X-ray scaling relations to the large-scale structure density.
+Our results can be explained from the viewpoint proposed by \cite{Manolopoulou2021}, who observed a similar change in the scaling relations, based on a lower density threshold, using voids.
+The idea is that the development of cool cores in clusters is linked to the absence of recent mergers, which is correlated with the density field.
+This offers valuable clues to a long-standing puzzle of the association of X-ray groups with the densest parts of the local web.
 Earlier formation time of halos in dense environments might also be at the route of the strong environmental dependence of the optical luminosity of groups.
-We note that the observed trends are different from the expectation of a higher probability of interloper inclusion in a high-density environment, as this should artificially increase the measured value of velocity dispersion, while to explain the observed trend a decrease of velocity dispersion is needed.
+We note that the observed trends are different from the expectation of a higher probability of interloper inclusion in a high-density environment, as this should artificially increase the measured value of velocity dispersion, while an explanation of the observed trend with respect to a decrease in the velocity dispersion is needed.